Pep Guardiola: 1988–2001: Barcelona

-Late career
+2001–2006: Later career

 After leaving Barcelona in 2001 at age 30, Guardiola joined Serie A side Brescia as Andrea Pirlo's replacement in the deep-lying playmaker role, where he played alongside Roberto Baggio under manager Carlo Mazzone.
 Following his stint at Brescia, Guardiola transferred to Roma.
-His time in Italy, however, was unsuccessful and included a four-month ban for testing positive for nandrolone.
-Six years later, on 23 October 2007, Guardiola was cleared on appeal of all charges related to the ban.
-CONI, however, reopened the case against the player because it considered the absolution unacceptable, but he was cleared once again on 29 September 2009.
+His time in Italy, however, was unsuccessful and included a four-month ban for testing positive for nandrolone (he was cleared of all charges in 2009).

-After his career with Brescia and Roma, in 2003, Guardiola decided to play in Qatar with Al-Ahli from Doha in the Qatar Stars League, where many fellow greats were playing, such as Gabriel Batistuta.
-He had rejected another offer from Manchester United, as he wanted to play elsewhere.
-He became a regular in the Qatar Stars League, where he was often cited as one of the best players in the League.
-He also participated in the 2004–05 Arab Champions League with the club, and in the first leg of the competition's first round, Guardiola missed a penalty in the 19th minute, hitting the crossbar, but then converted one in the 73rd minute.
-In 2005–06, he turned down offers from a number of European sides, such as Manchester City, Manchester United, and Chelsea, as he felt his playing career was coming to a close.
+After his career with Brescia and Roma, in 2003, Guardiola played in Qatar with Al-Ahli from Doha in the Qatar Stars League.
+In 2005–06, he turned down offers from a number of European clubs, as he felt his playing career was coming to a close.

-In 2006, Juan Manuel Lillo was appointed the manager of Mexican club Dorados de Sinaloa.
+In 2006, Juan Manuel Lillo was appointed the manager of Mexican club Dorados.
 Lillo recruited Guardiola to play for the club while he was in managing school in Axocopán, Atlixco, Puebla.
-Guardiola played with Dorados de Sinaloa for six months, but was limited to ten appearances due to injuries before retiring.
+Guardiola played with Dorados for six months, but was limited to ten appearances due to injuries, before retiring.
 He scored one goal for the club.